life-itself/tao/glossary/README.md

 Landmark Education and the Landmark Forum.
 Successor to est and founded by Werner Erhard.
 Landmark has a major positive impact and influence on Life Itself and much of its terminology has found its way into everyday usage and you can read more about Landmark's terminology here: https://en.wikiversity.org/wiki/Landmark_Education/Abd/Glossary

+## Multidimensional

+As in "multidimensional growth or development".

+Multidimensional = waking up, growing up, cleaning up, showing up etc.

 ## Religion

 > Religion is, in part, a collection of beliefs and practices that honor [spirituality](#Spirituality).
 [David Sloan Wilson in Darwin's Cathedral]

+## Sangha

+A community of shared purpose and practice.

+Originally a Buddhist term for spiritual community.

 ## Spirituality